-What is Immersion?
-Why French?
+What is Language Immersion?
+Why Learn French?

-What Is Immersion?
+What Is Language Immersion?

 Immersion is a method of instruction in which the regular curriculum is taught through the medium of a foreign language.
 The foreign language is the vehicle for content instruction; it is not the object of instruction.
 Taught at an early enough age, this method accomplishes two tasks with one effort as students are instructed on a curriculum while they absorb a foreign language.